gabrieljablonski/sd-college-course-work/README.md

 ## Running on Docker

-For simplicity sake, the docker images `jablonski/spid-server`, `jablonski/spid-embedded`, and `jablonski/spid-user` can be used to run the whole system.
+For simplicity's sake, the docker images `jablonski/spid-server`, `jablonski/spid-embedded`, and `jablonski/spid-user` can be used to run the whole system.
 With docker installed, follow the instruction below.

 ### Setup SPID Server